SHADY GROVE RABBITRY

 • Molt 1 time per year and don't shed the rest of the year.

-• Brush as needed and when molting.
+• Brush as needed and daily when molting.

-• Nail trims every 4-6 weeks minimally.
+• Nail trims every 3-4 weeks.

-• Clean scent glands every 4-6 weeks minimally.
+• Clean scent glands every 3-4 weeks.

 Picture